The Easing module implements common easing functions. This module is used

 A simple inertial interaction, similar to an object slowly accelerating to speed.

-A quadratic function, f(t) = t * t
+A quadratic function, f(t) = t * t.
+Position equals the square of elapsed

 time.

-A cubic function, f(t) = t * t * t
+A cubic function, f(t) = t * t * t.
+Position equals the cube of elapsed

 time.